 US District Judge Richard Kopf has, again, set out the minimum ‘in writing’ and ‘substantial evidence’ standards for a Nebraska local government intending to deny a wireless site application.

-On December 23, 2010, Judge Kopf granted a motion for summary judgment sought by Viaero Wireless to require the Village of Doniphan, Nebraska to issue the . . . → Read More: Going to Deny a Site in Nebraska?
-Better Do it Right.
+On December 23, 2010, Judge Kopf granted a motion for summary judgment sought by Viaero Wireless to require the Village of Doniphan, Nebraska to issue the required permits to permit Viaero to construct a new wireless site within the Village.

 Viaero argued that the Doniphan Board of Trustees’ denial of its CUP application violated § 332(c)(7)(B)(iii) of the TCA because the Board’s decision was not in writing or supported by substantial evidence contained in a written record.
 Judge Kopf agreed.

 In his decision, Judge Kopf cited the facts from the record:

 During its regular monthly meeting on February 8, 2010, the Doniphan Board of Trustees considered and held a public hearing to receive public comment on Viaero’s CUP application.
 A Viaero representative attended the meeting and made a Power Point presentation to the Board in support of Viaero’s CUP application.
 The representative also answered questions posed to him from both the Board and various citizens attending the meeting.
 No motion was made to approve the application and no action was taken to approve or deny the application at that meeting.
 With respect to the CUP application, the February 8, 2010 meeting minutes only state: